Choosing between Coresignal and Crustdata for your B2B data needs comes down to five questions:

 Crustdata is SOC 2 certified and GDPR/CCPA compliant.

-Coresignal adheres to ISO 27001 requirements without formal certification, is GDPR and CCPA compliant, and holds EWDCI certification as a founding member of the Ethical Web Data Collection Initiative.
+Coresignal adheres to ISO 27001 requirements, is GDPR and CCPA compliant, and holds EWDCI certification as a founding member of the Ethical Web Data Collection Initiative, which requires collecting only publicly available, business-related data.

 Can these platforms work together, or are they mutually exclusive?